Critical Quality Procedures, What are They?

 And the most important one of the top quality procedures you can implement to improve your quality and performance?

 And, don’t forget what binds these top quality procedures together — a mission, vision, and strategic plan for your firm.
 What do you think?
-Are there any procedures you’d add to, or take out of, this list?
+Are there any procedures you’d add, or take out of this list?
 Would you put them in a different order?